ultimatemember/ultimatemember/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.1.13: November xx, 2020 =

+* Enhancements:

+  - Added: `um_member_directory_cover_image_size` hook with ability to change the cover photo size on the member directory
+  - Added: `um_member_directory_get_members_allow` JS hook for 3rd-party integration with the member directory.
+You could use a time throttle until some data is loaded

+* Bugfixes:

+  - Fixed: Upgrade process on websites where a hosting locks the frequent AJAX requests (added default JS throttle between requests)
+  - Fixed: Getting page content of the GDPR privacy policies

 = 2.1.12: October 29, 2020 =

 * Enhancements: